 So what are some of the lessons we can learn from King David and King Saul?

-NOTE: Even though this David / Saul article was originally designed for our older boys, I also wished to send it to our older girls.
-I asked the Lord to show me how it could be done.
-I ended up deliberately choosing very girly items (e.g. flower colouring pages) to send with the article and writing along these lines in their letter: Share this challenge with the boys in your life and tell them what you will be looking for when you come to choose a husband! :)
+NOTE: Even though this David / Saul article was originally designed for my older boys, I also wished to send it to my girls, so asked the Lord to show me how it could be done.
+I chose girly items to send with the article (e.g. flower colouring pages), and writing along these lines in their letter: share this challenge with the boys in your life and tell them what you will be looking for when you come to choose a husband! :)

 David & Goliath | Shepherd Boy | Anointed to be King (Paper Gifts for Estefany) FREE colouring pages, puzzles, crafts, and more for King David BEFORE he became king – when he was a shepherd boy, anointed as king of Israel, was a professional royal musician to King Saul, and took on Goliath… the incredible challenge that everybody else was afraid of… and won.